-A frequent question we get asked is “Can you please help me break down this brick wall?”.
-Problems come in all shapes and sizes such as the person you can’t find in the usual records, the one who seems to have disappeared and the lack of information about someone.
+When family history challenges arise, it can hold you back from building on the results of your own research.
+Brick wall problems come in all shapes and sizes such as the person you can’t find in the usual records, the one who seems to have disappeared and the lack of information about someone.

 Typically, with Brick Walls, Plan A has not worked.
-Ways to solve such problems include analysis and logic, help from friends and relatives, creativity and, sometimes, luck!
+Ways to solve such problems include analysis and logic, creativity, help from friends and relatives and, sometimes, luck!
 What is required is a systematic approach to improve success, making effective use of time and money.

-• Recording or transcription error – this is one of the most common, and frustrating, causes.
+Recording & transcription errors are one of the most common, and frustrating, causes.
 Even Registrars and Enumerators made errors!
-Using *, wildcards or Soundex will increase the chances of finding an existing record
+Using *, wildcards or Soundex will increase the chances of finding an existing record.